GabbyGuinard/Homeownership-Ability/README.md

 </p>

 ## Objective
-- This report seeks to understand the severity of the housing crisis in the U.S. It uses income and home price data to derive insights and identify trends that showcase significant obsticles many Americans face in their pursuit of homeownership.
+- This report seeks to understand the severity of the housing crisis in the U.S. It uses income and home price data to derive insights and identify trends that showcase significant obsticles that many Americans face in their pursuit of homeownership.

 ## Dataset